The Detroit Zoological Society helps save wildlife locally, nationally and internationally through a comprehensive program that includes:

 Gorilla Rehabilitation And Conservation Education

-The Detroit Zoological Society has made a major commitment to support the Gorilla Rehabilitation and Conservation Education (GRACE) organization in their work to conserve Grauer’s gorillas or Eastern lowland gorillas.
+The Detroit Zoological Society has partnered with the Gorilla Rehabilitation and Conservation Education (GRACE) Center to conserve Grauer’s gorillas or Eastern lowland gorillas.
 Grauer’s gorillas are closely related to the western lowland gorillas at the Detroit Zoo but they are much more endangered.
 Grauer’s gorillas are hunted for their meat and sold as pets and further threatened by the civil unrest in the Democratic Republic of Congo (DRC).
 GRACE’s mission is to provide the best facilities and care for rescued Grauer’s gorillas in the DRC while working alongside local communities to ensure gorilla survival in the wild.
-In 2015, DZS veterinary staff traveled to GRACE to conduct health assessments of the gorillas and train local veterinarians, and in 2016, the DZS Director of Humane Education provided training in humane education.
+In 2015, DZS veterinary staff traveled to GRACE to conduct health assessments of the gorillas and train local veterinarians, and in 2016, DZS education staff provided training in humane education.

 Ape Taxon Advisory Group (TAG)